User Guide¶

 schema can also be provided.
 If the resulting array or schema is not

-schema.
-If the upload format is not provided, it can be constructed
+the upload format is not provided, it can be constructed from the upload

 >>> db.input('<x:int64>[i]', upload_data=numpy.arange(3))[:]